 This is a post by author Sameer Kadam.
-Sameer is manager of operations for Universal Aviation India, which has an aircraft ground handling facility in New Delhi.
+Sameer is manager of operations for Universal Aviation India – New Delhi.
 Sameer is an expert on business aircraft operations in India and can be contacted at firstname.lastname@example.org.

 This business aviation blog post continues from our article last week, titled "Business Aviation Trip Planning Tips: Mumbai (VABB) – Part 1: Permits and Parking."